ScaleIT-Org/documentation/source/appguideline.md

 # Create your own ScaleIT APP:

-To create your own ScaleIT application for the ScaleIT [architecture][13], there are many dependencies, structures or requirements you should take care of.
-Fortunately, we already did lot of the work for you and created many examples, templates, [sidecars](#furtherReading)  and documentation about this procedure.
-In this article, I will show you how to use these already existing structures to create your own ScaleIT application with ease.
+There are many dependencies, structures or requirements you should take care of when creating your own ScaleIT application for the ScaleIT [architecture][13].
+Fortunately, the ScaleIT team already did lot of the work for you and created many examples, templates, [sidecars](#furtherReading) and documentation about this procedure.
+In this article, we will show you how to use these already existing structures to create your own ScaleIT application with ease.

-If you are new to the whole ScaleIT world I would suggest you to first read our basic [documentation][1] about the platform to get a quick overview about the main aspects why you or your company should use it.
+If you are new to the ScaleIT World we suggest to read our basic [documentation][1] about the platform to get a quick overview about the main aspects why you or your company should use it.

-The following figure visualizes the creation circle you have to go though:
+The following figure visualizes the App Creation Circle:

 ![App Creation Circle](
 https://raw.githubusercontent.com/ScaleIT-Org/media-ressources/master/miscellaneous/app_creation_circle.png "App Creation Circle")*Figure 1: App Creation Circle*